Sam-scripter/ADB-CAT2/README.md

     "position": "ICT Officer",
     "score": 79,
     "status": "pending"
-  }
+  }<br>
-]
+]<br><br>
-QUESTION 3: APPLIED SCENARIO
+QUESTION 3: APPLIED SCENARIO<br>
 Public Service Commission normally collects thousands of applicants records for the purposes of recruiting persons to serve in the public organizations.
 A portal is used to collect this data.
 Applicants’ profiles are normally varied in a way depending on the job descriptions.
 The profiles are build based on: personal information, qualifications, work experiences, jobs applied, status of the applications among others.
 MongoDB can be applied in this scenario because of the variance of applicants’ data; it can allow for nesting information when building applicants profile thus allowing the applicants profiles to be stored as self-contained documents.
 It makes it easy to add new fields like interview dates or remarks without changing the schema.
-The Document format maps well with the PSC web portal thus also contributing to improvement in responsiveness during high traffic times.
+The Document format maps well with the PSC web portal thus also contributing to improvement in responsiveness during high traffic times.<br>
-MongoDB database can be used to model this problem by storing each applicant as a document in the applicants collection as shown below: -
+MongoDB database can be used to model this problem by storing each applicant as a document in the applicants collection as shown below: -<br>
-{
+{<br>
   "applicantId": 103,
   "name": "Mary Atieno",
   "gender": "Female",